Sebastian-0/SLogic/README.md

 To compile the program you will need [SNet](https://github.com/Sebastian-0/SNet) as well as my [Utilities library](https://github.com/Sebastian-0/Utilities).

 ## License
-This networking library is free to use as long as you comply to the GNU GPL v3 license (see LICENSE for details).
+This program is free to use as long as you comply to the GNU GPL v3 license (see LICENSE for details).